-If you want to stay a little further afield from the town itself, the Djakanimba Pavilions are a local Aboriginal enterprise that blend traditional culture with modern comfort, allowing you to stay in an Aboriginal community.
-Just 100 kilometres from Katherine, there’s no better place to base yourself while learning more about native culture and the history of the region.
+A little further afield from the town, the Djakanimba Pavilions are a local Aboriginal enterprise that blend traditional culture with modern comfort, allowing you to stay in an Aboriginal community.
+Just 100km from Katherine, there’s no better place to base yourself while learning more about native culture and the history of the region.

 To truly experience life in the Territory, you need to spend some time on a traditional Aussie cattle station.
 Coodardie Station Stay, run by the O’Brien family, lets you dine on home-cooked meals and observe life in the Northern Territory from up close.
 Watch and learn from the family as they run the cattle station, then wind down with some billy tea and damper on the outdoor fireplace.

-Sleeping under the stars: caravan and camping grounds
+Sleeping under the stars: caravan & camping grounds

-Many caravan parks these days are placed well away from the action, but the Nitmiluk Caravan Park is right in the middle of the National Park, opposite the entrance to Nitmiluk Gorge and just footsteps from boat cruises and bushwalking trails.
-Use the communal cooking areas to save money and put your own spin on local cuisine, or if you’re feeling lazy, just head to the Sugarbag Cafe for a coffee and a tasty meal.
+Many caravan parks are placed well away from the action, but the Nitmiluk Caravan Park is right in the middle of the National Park, opposite the entrance to Nitmiluk Gorge and just footsteps from boat cruises and bushwalking trails.
+Use the communal cooking areas to save money and put your own spin on local cuisine, or if you’re feeling lazy, just head to the Sugarbag Café for a coffee and a tasty meal.

 Just 5km west of Katherine township and nestled within 44 acres of parkland is the Katherine Holiday Park which has all you need for a short or long stay.
 Featuring a pool, spa and kiosk, the park is surrounded by national parks and bushwalking trails.